rontarrant/tkoop/_posts/2021-08-10-0002-python-font-installation.md

 ### GhostBSD/FreeBSD

-Open an elevated terminal and locate the latest *Python* version:
+Open an elevated terminal and locate the latest *Python* version

+*Nit: If you don't know what an elevated terminal is, you have two choices: 1) go hit the books and find out, or 2) you might wanna rethink your choice of OS. :)*

 	pkg search python